 Supplementary Figure 8.
 Comparison of polygenic scores based on restricted analyses.
-Incremental $R^2$ is the increase in $R^2$ from a linear regression of the trait on the polygenic score and covariates, relative a linear regression of the trait on only covariates.
-The plotted incremental $R^2$ 's are the sample-size-weighted means across the replication cohorts (HRS and Add Health, combined N = 12,641), with 95% confidence intervals.
+Incremental R^2 is the increase in R^2 from a linear regression of the trait on the polygenic score and covariates, relative a linear regression of the trait on only covariates.
+The plotted incremental R^2 's are the sample-size-weighted means across the replication cohorts (HRS and Add Health, combined N=12,641), with 95% confidence intervals.
 See Supplementary Note for details and cohort-level results.
 Scores labeled "No Overlap" correspond to MTAG analyses where the GWAS summary statistics are restricted such that there is no known overlap between estimation samples for each trait.
 Scores labeled "Overlap" use the full GWAS summary statistics.
-Scores labeled " $r{\beta} = 1$ " correspond to MTAG analyses where $\Omega$ is constrained such that the effect-size correlation is set to one rather than estimated.
-Scores labeled " $r{\beta} = \hat{r}{\beta}$ " correspond to MTAG analyses where $\Omega$ is constrained such that the effect-size correlation is set to one rather than estimated.
-Scores labeled " $r{\beta} = \hat{r}{\beta}$ " correspond to MTAG analyses where $\Omega$ is constrained such that the effect-size correlation is set to one rather than estimated.
-Scores labeled " $r{\beta} = \hat{r}{\beta}$ " correspond to MTAG-based polygenic scores. (b) Differences in incremental $R^2$ of MTAG-based polygenic scores.
+Scores labeled " $r{\beta}=1$ " correspond to MTAG analyses where Ω is constrained such that the effect-size correlation is set to one rather than estimated.
+Scores labeled " $r{\beta}=\hat{r}{\beta}$ " correspond to MTAG analyses where Ω is estimated, which is the default in MTAG. (a) Incremental R^2 of MTAG-based polygenic scores. (b) Differences in incremental R^2 of MTAG-based polygenic scores analyses.